 Your Local Pregnancy Clinic

 Your local pregnancy clinic is an amazing resource for additional help and support.
-Pregnancy clinics provide no-cost medical services, education, physical resources, and a listening ear to women like you.
+Pregnancy clinics provide no-cost medical services, education, and physical resources to women like you.

 Make a plan that works for you